cmod/craigstarter/README.md

 ## Installing

-Note: The included `product-template.liquid` file is based off the "Simple" Shopify theme.
-You'll have to modify the template if you're using a different theme.
+Note: The included `snippets/product-template.liquid` file is based off the "Simple" Shopify theme.
+You'll have to modify your own `product-template.liquid` file if you're using a different theme.

 I've tried to make this as simple as possible to install / setup without it being a plugin (hence affording you the most flexibility / necessary modifications).